HardCarryClub/bald-man-bot/README.md

 bun run bot:register-commands
 ```

-If you add new commands or change any config for commands, you must rerun the command.
+If you add new commands or change any of their configuration, you must rerun the command above.
 When you're ready to start the bot just run:
 ```sh
 bun run dev
 ```

-You will need also [forward a port](https://code.visualstudio.com/docs/debugtest/port-forwarding).
-You must change the visibility right-clicking on the port and selecting **Port Visibility > Public**.
-Public ports don't require sign in and this is required for Discord to work.
+You will also need to [forward a port](https://code.visualstudio.com/docs/debugtest/port-forwarding).
+You must change the visibility by right-clicking on the port and selecting **Port Visibility > Public**.
+Public ports don't require sign-in, which is required for Discord to work.
 Copy the URL and put it in the `Interactions Endpoint URL` in your new application configuration.
-Your bot *must* be running for this to save as Discord will test the endpoint to ensure it works.
+Your bot *must* be running for this to save, as Discord will test the endpoint to ensure it works.

 ### Dressed
-To keep things simple, I migrated from using a custom server to using [Dressed](https://github.com/Inbestigator/dressed).
+To keep things simple, this project uses [Dressed](https://github.com/Inbestigator/dressed).
 You can see the [Dressed documentation](https://dressed.builders) for more information on how to use it.

 The best resource, in my opinion, is the [examples repo](https://github.com/Inbestigator/dressed-examples/tree/main/node)